-The Early voltage is a single parameter that measures how flat a transistor’s output current curves are in its amplifying region — and hence how good a current source the device is.
-It is shared between the MOSFET and the BJT, with the same role in both.
+The Early voltage measures how flat a transistor’s output current curves are in its amplifying region, and hence how good a current source the device is.
+Same parameter, same role, for both the MOSFET and the BJT.

 For the MOSFET it is the reciprocal of the Channel-length modulation parameter: